NASA, SpaceX delay launch of four astronauts into space to Sunday

 KENNEDY SPACE CENTER, Fla., Nov.
-13 (UPI) -- Citing a forecast for windy conditions in the Atlantic Ocean, NASA and SpaceX have pushed back the Crew-1 launch of four astronauts to Sunday evening from Saturday.
+13 (UPI) -- Citing a forecast for windy conditions in the Atlantic Ocean, NASA and SpaceX have pushed back the Crew-1 launch of four astronauts to the International Space Station to Sunday evening from Saturday.

 The launch represents a major step forward in the advent of human commercial spaceflight, Bridenstine and other government officials said.